BBC chief denies cover-up over sexual abuse

 At the time of the Newsnight probe, Entwistle was in charge of BBC television's commissioning and programming, and admitted the Head of News had briefly told him about it in December and that he might have to change the Christmas schedules, which included Savile tributes.

-His failure to ask more questions about the Newsnight inquiry was ridiculed by some of the lawmakers, with one saying he showed a lamentable lack of knowledge.
+His failure to ask more questions about the Newsnight inquiry was ridiculed by some of the MPs, with one saying he showed a lamentable lack of knowledge.

-Another likened his answers to those given by Murdoch's son James during questioning over phone-hacking when he appeared not to know what was going on within his media organization.
+Another likened his answers to those given by Murdoch's son James during questioning over phone-hacking when he appeared not to know what was going on within his media organisation.

 "You sound like James Murdoch now," Damian Collins said.